mpadge/hackmd-stat-software/eda-demos.md

 - [x] G2.8--2.11 No functions accept data able to contain missing values, so not applicable
 - [x] G3.1 No functions use local files, so not appicable
+- [x] G4.0 Tests use data sets provided by other widely-used R packages.
+- [x] G4.1 No data sets created within package, so not applicable
+- [x] G4.2--4.5 Standards for testing statistical algorithms not applicable to EDA software
+- [x] G4.6 Input to software is models not raw data, so edge conditions neither relevant nor applicable.
+- [x] G4.7 Input to software is models not raw data, so noise tests neither relevant nor applicable.
+- [x] G4.8--4.10 Extended tests neither relevant nor applicable.

 ### EDA Standards